todaymare/website/blogs/no-llvm-cant-fix-your-code/index.md

 # No, LLVM can't fix your code
 Y'all mind if I rant a bit first, promise I'll talk about a few optimizations that got my RISC-V emulator to run at 550 million instructions per second purely interpreted.

 This is sort of a follow-up to [Speedrunning a CPU](../speedrunning-a-cpu/).
-But before I talk about what I did to do that:
+But before I talk about what I did to make it run that fast

 Let me set the scene, alright.